Zagros Mountains: Kurds

-Kurds the indigenous inhabitants of the northwestern and the eastern Zagros Taurus mountain ranges, which spans southeastern Turkey, northwestern Iran, northern Iraq, and northern Syria.
+Kurds the indigenous inhabitants of the northwestern and central Zagros-Taurus mountain ranges, which spans southeastern Turkey, northwestern Iran, northern Iraq, and northern Syria.
 The high altitude of the Zagros mountains produces a series of choke points and valleys perfect for agriculture and human development.
 It has also long defended the Kurds in times of war by acting as a natural barrier.

 Qashqai

 Qashqai people are a tribal confederation in Iran mostly of Turkic origin.
 Significant populations can be found in Central and South Zagros, especially around the city of Shiraz in the Fars province.

-Assyrians, Chaldeans and Iranians
+Assyrians, Chaldeans, Syriacs and Persians

-The Zagros is also home to populations of Assyrians, Chaldeans and Farsi speaking Iranians.
+The Zagros is also home to populations of Assyrians, Chaldeans, Syriacs and Persians.

 Climate

 The mountains contain several ecosystems.
 Prominent among them are the forest and forest steppe areas with a semi-arid climate.
 As defined by the World Wildlife Fund and used in their Wildfinder, the particular terrestrial ecoregion of the mid to high mountain area is Zagros Mountains forest steppe (PA0446).
 The annual precipitation ranges from 400–800 mm and falls mostly in winter and spring.
 Winters are severe, with low temperatures often below -25 °C. The region exemplifies the continental variation of the Mediterranean climate pattern, with a snowy winter and mild, rainy spring, followed by a dry summer and autumn.